So, you’re ready to get started with content syndication.

 3. Pick Your Syndicators

 With an audience and an asset, you’re ready to select your vendors.
 With content syndication, you have a lot of vendor options.
-Some do content syndication through email (like HiP), while others do content syndication through display and other channels.
+Some do content syndication through email (like HIPB2B), while others do content syndication through display and other channels.
 The way a syndicator distributes content will have a big impact on the scale, targeting options, and cost of their offering.

 In looking for content syndication partners, you’ll want to do your research.
 There are quite a few credible options, but there are also quite a few that aren’t so reputable.

 When selecting content syndicators, you’ll want to answer the following questions:

 - How does the syndicator distribute content?

 - What audience(s) do they have access to?